oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-08-invalid-cvss.md

 > The required element `baseSeverity` is missing.

 > A tool MAY add one or more of the missing properties `version`, `baseScore` and `baseSeverity` based on
-> the values given in `vectorString` as quick fix.
+> the values given in `vectorString` as a quick fix.